Toblerone Done Right - Chocolate Mountains

 The finished mold:

-Tapped out as many air bubbles as possible, and placed it in the fridge to cool:
+I tapped out as many air bubbles as possible and placed the mold in the fridge to cool:

 I released the cooled chocolate from the mold:

-And for the finishing touch, wrapped the chocolate mountain in a gold foil wrapper:
+For the finishing touch, I wrapped the chocolate mountain in gold foil:

 There is a key ingredient missing in my improved Toblerone: nougat.
 There are two promising recipes which attempt to recreate the same mixture of chocolate and nougat as the original Toblerone.
-I plan to attempt this recipe at some point in the future.
+I plan to attempt one of these recipes at some point in the future.
 TODO: nougat